-The aim of this scholarship is to design novel integrated methods for solving complex discrete optimization problems.
+The aim of this application is to design novel integrated methods for solving complex discrete optimization problems.

 Molde University College – Specialized University in Logistics is a Norwegian specialized university.

-Course Level: Scholarship is available to pursue PhD research programme.
+Course Level: award is available to pursue PhD research programme.

-Study Subject: Scholarship is awarded in the field of logistics (within the field of discrete optimization).
+Study Subject: award is awarded in the field of logistics (within the field of discrete optimization).

 - The position will be remunerated at wage level 50 on the Norwegian State salary scale, with gross salary from NOK 436 900 a year, of which 2 % is deducted for the Norwegian State Pension Fund.
 Higher salary may be considered for specially qualified candidates.